 By the end of the millenium, having tired of working in the large corporate world, I set up a small web production company creating content management systems for SMEs, whilst developing a new portfolio of illustrations.

-Following a ‘road to Damascus’ cycle ride along part of the Regent’s Canal in 2009, I was inspired to create an illustrated guidebook to the waterway.
+Following a ‘cycle-path to Damascus’ bike ride along part of the Regent’s Canal in 2009, I was inspired to create an illustrated guidebook to the waterway.
 I approached Frances Lincoln with the idea of a book that I would write, illustrate and design.
 They agreed to publish it and the book was released in 2012.
 The publisher later commissioned me to create two further books on the waterways of London: ‘The London Thames Path’ (2015) and ‘London’s Hidden Rivers’ (2017).

 I am currently planning a new series of illustrated walking guides and occasionally contribute illustrated features for Londonist.com